CEXTBurmawala/notes/deploy/update_to_54.md

 There are a few options to update an existing app from 5.3 to 5.4.0.
 See different options below.

+* IT needs a ticket to setup the upgrade for the app.

 #### [1] UAT + delete all data
 In UAT where no data needs to be saved, the app can be deployed with the following POSTRUN_SCRIPTS:
 ```